rks107/TODO_Tasks/README.md

-# This is Simple ToDo Task App.
+# This is a Simple ToDo Task App.

 ```
-Although it's a frontened project but you never gonna loss your tasks that your created even after refressing page because In This Project I'm using localStrorage for storing tasks text.
+Although it's a frontened project but you never gonna loss your tasks that your created even after refressing page
+because In This Project I'm using localStrorage for storing tasks text.
 ```
 <h2>
    <a href = "https://rks107.github.io/Todo_List/" > Click Here </a>